Finder's pick: Discover CDs

-A CD is a type of savings account that keeps your money locked away for a set period of time, or term.
-You can’t access the money in the account until the term has ended — this is called reaching maturity.
-If you do need to access your money early, you’ll have to pay a penalty fee which can eat away at some or all of your interest.
+A nine-month CD is a type of savings account that keeps your money locked away for nine months.
+If you need to access your money early, you’ll have to pay a penalty fee which can eat away at some or all of your interest.

-The most competitive CDs will compound interest daily, which means that you earn interest on your interest.
+Nine-month CDs offer a fixed interest rate, meaning the rate won’t change until the end of the term.
+The national average for nine-month CDs is around 0.25%.
+The most competitive CDs will offer APYs above this average.
+They’ll also compound interest daily, which means that you earn interest on your interest.
 But this isn’t always the case, so check the terms of the account you’re interested in.

 If you’re saving up for a purchase you plan to make in about nine months, it’s the perfect option.